-In most cases adverse food reactions develop over time, therefore if you have a healthy dog or cat you should consider rotating between food varieties to avoid your pet being exposed to the same ingredients over and over.
-This should also help to identify whether or not there is an adverse food reaction (you may see your pet improve or worsen on one particular variety).
+In most cases adverse food reactions develop over time, therefore if you have a dog or cat prone to developing reactions you may consider rotating between food varieties to avoid your pet being exposed to the same ingredients over and over.
 However, if your pet has already had problems and is doing well on one particular variety of food it may be best to continue with this diet.
 Please speak to one of our nutritionists before changing diets.

 Over time lesions develop as a result of the scratching and self-trauma, bacterial or yeast infections, and seborrhea, all of which can contribute to the ‘smelly dog’ odour.
 The skin becomes reddened and eventually darkened (hyperpigmentation), abraded, thickened, and wrinkled, with loss of hair and bronze staining from saliva.

 And lastly, contact a friendly Burns nutritionist for advice.
 Our nutritionists are on-hand every Monday to Friday 9am to 5pm to answer all your pet nutrition enquiries.
-Reach them on freephone number 0800 083 66 96 or email firstname.lastname@example.org to communicate digitally.
+Reach us on freephone 08000836696, or via email at email@example.com and LiveChat, if you prefer to communicate digitally.